ICC arrest warrants for Russian leaders: Charges

 Warrants were issued against Vladimir Putin and Maria Lvova-Belova on 17 March 2023.
 The Prosecutor of the ICC, Karim Ahmad Khan, stated that the charges against Putin and Lvova-Belova are based on reasonable grounds that the two are responsible for "unlawful deportation and transfer of Ukrainian children from occupied areas of Ukraine to the Russian Federation, contrary to article 8(2)(a)(vii) and article 8(2)(b)(viii) of the Rome Statute".

-The ICC identified "at least hundreds of Ukrainian children taken from orphanages and children's care homes" by Russian forces.
-Khan stated that these deportations were done with the intention to permanently remove the children from their own country, were a violation of the Geneva Convention and amounted to war crimes.
+The ICC identified "at least hundreds of Ukrainian children taken from orphanages and children's care homes" by Russian forces, per Khan.
+Khan also stated that these deportations were done with the intention to permanently remove the children from their own country, were a violation of the Geneva Convention and amounted to war crimes.

 On 5 March 2024, the ICC issued arrest warrants for senior military officials Viktor Sokolov and Sergey Kobylash, on reasonable grounds of suspecting them of the war crimes of directing attacks at civilian objects and of causing excessive incidental harm to civilians or damage to civilian objects (Articles 8(2)(b)(ii) and 8(2)(b)(iv) of the Rome Statute) and of the crime against humanity of inhumane acts under article 7(1)(k).
 As of March 2024, the details of the warrants were kept secret to protect witnesses and protect the investigation.

-On 24 June 2024, the ICC issued arrest warrants for Russian politician and former defense minister Sergei Shoigu and Russian army general Valery Gerasimov.
+On 24 June 2024, the ICC issued arrest warrants for Russian politician and former defence minister Sergei Shoigu and Russian army general Valery Gerasimov.
 Shoigu and Gerasimov are accused of missile attacks on civilian targets, including power plants.